Your Privacy Rights

 - when you have consented to the disclosure;

-- when the legal services I am providing to you requires me give your information to third parties (for example, during negotiations of a contract on your behalf).
+- when the legal services I am providing to you require me to give your information to third parties (for example, during negotiations of a contract on your behalf).
 Your consent will be implied, unless you tell me otherwise;

 - where it is necessary to establish or collect fees;